Edward W Sullivan

 Brief Life History of Edward W

-When Edward W Sullivan was born in 1813, in Smith, Henderson, Tennessee, United States, his father, Wiley Sullivan, was 32 and his mother, Nancy White, was 26.
+Edward W Sullivan was born in 1813, in Smith, Henderson, Tennessee, United States as the son of Nancy White.
 He married Delila Cannon in 1853, in Overton, Tennessee, United States.
 They were the parents of at least 4 sons and 2 daughters.
 He died before 1867, in Overton, Tennessee, United States.

 Photos and Memories (0)